 GeneCards Summary for UGT2B7 Gene

-UGT2B7 (UDP Glucuronosyltransferase 2 Family, Polypeptide B7) is a Protein Coding gene.
-Diseases associated with UGT2B7 include ugt2b7-related altered drug metabolism and colon adenoma.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+UGT2B7 (UDP Glucuronosyltransferase Family 2 Member B7) is a Protein Coding gene.
+Diseases associated with UGT2B7 include ugt2b7-related altered drug metabolism and exfoliative dermatitis.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include carbohydrate binding and glucuronosyltransferase activity.
 An important paralog of this gene is UGT2B15.